glpcc/RNN_experiment/readme.md

 ## First Experiment
 After making the basics of the network class I would try it to make a small 2d car drive on its own in a little circuit.

+## Potential Expansions
+Add posible mutations to the number of neurons